airbop/airbop-simple-jar/README.md

 ## Custom Message Handling

-You can let the simple JAR handle all of the messaging and notification for you, or you block the default handling and do everything manually.
-Here is how you do it:
+You can let the simple JAR handle all of the messaging and notification for you, or you can block the default handling and do everything manually.
+Here is how  can handle the messaging manually:

 *    Block the default message handling via the Android.xml manifest file: